veebch/btcticker/README.md

 ## Trending mode

-When you activate trending mode (by setting to true in the config file, in addition to your coins, the ticker will cycle through 7 coins that are currently listing as trending on coingecko (see photo below).
+When you activate trending mode (by setting to true in the config file, in addition to your coins, the ticker will cycle through 7 coins that are currently listing as trending on CoinGecko (see photo below).

 ![Action Shot](/images/actionshot/Trending.jpg)